marcbadger/CarND-Vehicle-Detection/README.md

 The boxes at the smallest scale seemed to have a lot of false positives and took a long time to evaluate (because there were so many of them), so I decided to only keep the two larger search scales.

 Finally, I created a heatmap image, where each box classified as a car added a square of that size to the pixels of the heatmap image.
 The heatmap thus accumulates the evidence from all the boxes together, and the result can be thresholded so that single detections are thrown out.
 Then by using the `scipy.ndimage.measurements.label()` function, I extracted a bounding box for each separate blob in the heatmap.
+Here is an example of the entire pipeline together:

+![alt text][raw_heatmap_detections_comparison_test1]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?